Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Curvature matrices of Cartesian products

-Here, $G\times_{\alpha,\beta} G'$ is the Cartesian product of the two graphs $G$ and $G'$ assigned with the following edge weights and vertex measure: For $x,y\in V$, and $x',y'\in V'$,
+Here, $G\times_{\alpha,\beta} G'$ is the Cartesian product of the two graphs $G$ and $G'$ assigned with the following edge weights and vertex measure: For $x,y\in V$ and $x',y'\in V'$,

-The connection $\sigma^\times$ of each oriented edge in the Cartesian product of $G$ and $G'$ is given as below:
+The connection $\sigma^\times$ of each oriented edge in the Cartesian product of $G$ and $G'$ is given as follows:

 Here we use the same notation $w,\mu$ for the product graph and the graph $G$.
-The associated graphs can be determined by the vertices input. \end{definition} \begin{theorem} Let $(G,\sigma)$ amd $(G',\sigma')$ be two $U(d)$-connection graphs.
+The associated graphs can be determined by the vertex input. \end{definition} \begin{theorem} Let $(G,\sigma)$ and $(G',\sigma')$ be two $U(d)$-connection graphs.
 Suppose that the two signature groups $\Sigma$ and $\Sigma'$ commute.
-For any $x\in V$ and $x'\in V'$, the curvature matrices with respect to the canonical choice $B_0$ of matrix $B$ in (\ref{eq:canonicalB}) satisfy
+For any $x\in V$ and $x'\in V'$, the curvature matrices with respect to the canonical choice $B_0$ in (\ref{eq:canonicalB}) satisfy

 where

 is positive semidefinite.
 Here, $a,a', \omega, \omega'$ are given by (\ref{eq:a}), (\ref{eq:omega}), and we use the notation $A_\infty(x)=A_\infty(G,\sigma,x,B_0)$ for short.
 In particular, if one of the two local connection structures $B_2^{inc}(x)$ and $B_2^{inc}(x')$ is balanced, we have $R(x,x')=\mathbf{0}$. \end{theorem}